UnitTestBot/UTBotJava/docs/UtUtilsClass.md

 ## Where to find it

-`UtUtils` class is usually located in the chosen **Test sources root** near the generated test classes.
+`UtUtils` class is usually located in the chosen **Test sources root** near the generated test classes, it's package is named after the selected codegen language.

 ## How to test